amozisova/drumkit/README.md

 ## Overview
 This is my version of the Drum kit website.

+#### You can view the website on the following [Site Link](https://amozisova.github.io/drumkit/).

 Original idea by Angela Yu - as part of the Advanced JS and DOM Manipulation lecture in Udemy course [The Complete 2022 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp).

 ### Screenshot
 https://github.com/amozisova/drumkit/blob/main/drumkit_screenshot.jpg

-### Website
-You can view the website on the following [Site Link](https://amozisova.github.io/drumkit/).

 ### Built with
 - HTML5